Vikum-AI/react-start/README.md

 ## Clone the repo to begin.

-## To start building your REACT app, you need to install a couple of packages, simply type the following commnad in the terminal:
+ To start building your REACT app, you need to install a couple of packages, simply type the following commnad in the terminal:

 `npm i react react-scripts react-router react-dom react-router-dom`

-## Then simply clone this repo and run the following command:
+## Then simply run the following command:

 `npm start`